ashermancinelli/ashermancinelli.github.io/src/csblog/2026/Orality-and-Literacy/2025-12-28-Literacy-and-Code.md

 considered significant by, say, an applied mathematician.
 ~~~

+Programming languages are executable, deterministic, and unambiguous.
+These characteristics offer cognitive tools that literature does not.

+### APL, Glyphs, Ideographs

 Iverson's thesis is that the most useful concepts of mathematical notation and
 programming languages come together in his programming language APL.
 Those unfamiliar with APL's syntax may consider it a cognitive inhibitor